-The works are programmed to be completed within the 2024/2025 financial year, currently commencing in November 2024.
-Works will be undertaken during night-time hours (19:00-07:00) over the duration of eight nights.
+The works are programmed to be completed within the 2024/2025 financial year, with the proposed start date to be in January 2025.
+Works will be undertaken during day-time hours (09:00-16:00) over the duration of three weeks.
 Changes in the programme may result in the need for a change to daytime working.

-TM will involve a full road closure with timed amnesties.
-A diversion via the A85/A828 will also be in place.
-Site access and plant storage will be located within TM.
-If the programme changes, this may result in amendments to the exact TM requirements.
+Traffic Management (TM) will involve lane closures with temporary traffic lights.
+Site access and plant storage will be located within the TM.
+If the programme changes, this may result in amendments to the TM requirements.